mihaitibrea/docker-windows-service/README.md

 # Dockerization of a windows service written in .net framework

+The project inside is a console application that runs a windows service.
+This approach was used in order to help with debugging.
+This does not impact the windows service in any way.

+The important bits of the project are:
+ * the windows service
+ * the installer for the windows service
+ * docker file
+ * logging in azure blob storage - to easily verify the service is running from the docker container

+ Below you can find some helpful information.
+If you run into any problems or have any questions, reach out and I will try and help.

 ## Docker

 * docker image build --no-cache -t windowsservicewrapper:latest -f .\ServiceWrapper.dockerfile .

 * docker run windowsservicewrapper:latest

 ## Portainer